sayed8901/job_portal_system_backend/README.md

 ### User Authentication

-- User roles: Employers and Job Seekers.
+- User roles: `Employers` and `Job Seekers`.
-- Users can register for an account and log in.
+- Users can `register` for an account and `log in`.
-- Users can log out.
+- Users can `log out`.

+### Employers Activity

-### Job Listings
+#### Job Listings

-- Employers can create job listings by providing details such as job title, description, requirements, and location.
+- Employers can create new job listings by providing the necessary details, such as job title, description, requirements, and location.
-- Job listings contain key information, such as the job title, company name, and date posted.
+- Job listings (short job view) display key information, such as the job title, company name, and date posted.
+- Job listings can be viewed by all users, even those who are not logged in.

 ### Job Details

 - Users can view detailed information about a job listing, including the job description, requirements, and application instructions.
 - Job seekers can apply to a job by uploading their resume and providing other information (such as salary expectations).

+### Job Seeker Applicants Activity

+- Job seekers can create profiles with relevant information.
+- Job seekers can view the details of a job listing before applying.
+- Job seekers can update their resumes.

 ### User Dashboard

+#### Employer Dashboard

-- Employers have a dashboard to manage their posted job listings, view applications, and update job details.
+- Employers have a dashboard to manage their posted job listings and view applications.
+- Employers can edit and update the job details of their job listings.
+- Employers can delete their job listings.

+#### Job Seeker Dashboard

 - Job seekers have a dashboard to track their applications.
+- Job seekers can withdraw their applications.

 ### Job Categories